ctnadovich/ebrevet/README.md

 You can find the app on both the [Apple Store](https://www.apple.com/app-store/) and the [Google Play Store](https://play.google.com).
 Search for "eBrevet".

 When you first open the app, you will need to enter your Name and RUSA ID number.
-Please make sure you do this correctly.
+Please make sure you you enter your RUSA ID correctly.
 If you enter the wrong RUSA number, you wll not be able to use the app till this is corrected.
-On the other hand, your full name is not critical.
-Your full name is only used to print a name on the finish certificates.
-It can be any name.

 Also when you open eBrevet for the first time, you will be able to select the Club/Region for the events you want to ride.
-Only regions that have support for eBrevet will appear on the selection list.
 You will only see events from the Club/Region you select.
+Please only select regions that support eBrevet.
+If your region does not support eBrevet, you will not be able to use eBrevet for their events.

 <img src="https://parando.org/ebrevet/v19/ScreenShots/required_settings.png" width=33%/>